sohailmamdani/sohailmamdani.github.io/_posts/2016-03-28-ifttt-pinboard.markdown

 ![](http://lowlyadmin.com/img/2016-03-28-ifttt-email.png)

 Well that sucks.
-I pipe all my "Saved for later" items from [Feedly](http://feedly.com) into Pinboard, and I have Pocket send links to all saved articles to Pinboard via IFTTT too.
+I pipe all my "Saved for Later" items from [Feedly](http://feedly.com) into [Pinboard](http://pinboard.in), and I have Pocket send links to all saved articles to Pinboard via IFTTT too.

 WTF.
 The email from IFTTT made it clear that Pinboard was to blame for this.